pymc-devs/pymc-experimental/docs/index.rst

 Installation
 ============

-To install the latest release on [PyPI](https://pypi.org/project/pymc-experimental/), you can a package manager like pip:
+To install the latest release on [PyPI](https://pypi.org/project/pymc-experimental/), you can use a package manager like pip:

 .. code-block:: bash